Dragonmyst/ProjectQuack/Documents/retrospective.md

 - Azure Static Web App's Functions integration with Azure MySQL
   - There wasn't a whole lot of documentation on this.
 It was a lot of troubleshooting.
 I was hoping to make it more secure than it is but to get it working I had to make access more public.
 - React Unit Testing:
   - It has been quite a few years since I have done React unit testing.
 My current place of employment does not do unit testing.
 I thought it would be no problem to remeber how to do it.
-However, it seems unit testing has really changed since the last time I have done it.
+However, it seems unit testing has really changed(especially with React Hooks) since the last time I have done it.
 Lesson learned is not to leave it till last, so I have time to read up and relearn.
+  - Try to do TDD.
+This would have indicated that I needed to re-learn how to test in React.
 - Styling:
   - I love playing with styling too much and tend to get carried away looking up different ways of doing things.
 I needed to either timebox and set an alarm, or leave it till last and get functionality working first.
+-  Documentation:
+  - Spend more time documenting my technology stack choices in the beginning when architecting, as my points are still fresh in my mind.
+I rushed to add my documentation on them at the end.
+  - Add more about the security around using Azure Static Web apps and their integrated serverless functions.